Rifadin IV (Intravenous)

 A nurse or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle placed into one of your veins.

 Your doctor will only give you a few doses of this medicine until your condition improves, and then you will be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-It is very important that your doctor check the progress of you or your child while you receive this medicine.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress while you are receiving this medicine.
+Blood and urine tests may be needed to check for unwanted effects.

 This medicine may cause severe tenderness and pain at the place where the injection was given.
-Contact your doctor right away if you or your child notice any of these side effects at the injection site: bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth.
+Contact your doctor right away if you or your child notice any bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site.

 Before you have any medical tests, tell the doctor in charge that you or your child are receiving this medicine.
 The results of some tests may be affected by this medicine.